Reduced word manipulation: patterns and enumeration

 The pattern $132 \in \mathfrak{S}_3$ appears in both an enumerative result (as described in~\eqref{eqn:s3 avoidance}) and a characterization result (entry P0003 of \cite{dppa}).

 \begin{thm}[{\cite{macdonald, manivel}}] A permutation is $132$-avoiding if and only if it is dominant. \end{thm}

 For information about the significance of dominant permutations, the reader is referred to \cite{macdonald, manivel}.
 In this paper we will show an enumerative connection between dominant permutations and partitions.
-In fact this is not the only relationship between these two objects, since a permutation is dominant if and only if its Lehmer code is a partition (see, for example, \cite{ec1}).
+In fact this is not the only relationship between these two objects, since a permutation is dominant if and only if its Lehmer code is non-increasing (see, for example, \cite{albert atkinson ruskuc} and \cite{ec1}).

 To facilitate our enumeration below, we highlight a crucial aspect of $132$-avoidance that arises from Theorem~\ref{thm:patt redwd}.